 Sitting Bull College installed energy efficient windows in 18 student housing units on the campus to reduce energy costs for students.

 Turtle Mountain Community College (TMCC) Allied Health Building Energy Retrofit

-Turtle Mountain Community College installed energy efficiency improvements to TMCC’s Allied Health Building.
+Turtle Mountain Community College installed energy efficiency improvements to the Allied Health Building.
 Improvements included the installation exterior stimulated stone veneer siding, metal roofing, interior insulation, and new door.

 United Tribes Technical College (UTTC) Energy Conservation Through Lighting

-United Tribes Technical College is installing LED lighting in the Skills Center.
-This energy efficiency upgrade will provide more effective lighting throughout the building, significantly increase safety, and reduce electric consumption and footprint.
+United Tribes Technical College installed new LED lighting in the Skills Center and installed energy efficient windows in the Administration building.
+This energy efficiency upgrade provides more effective lighting throughout the building, significantly increases safety, and reduce electric consumption and footprint.

 TCU Arts and Environment Infrastructure Planning Project

 The purpose of the TCU Arts and Environment Infrastructure Planning Project is to provide strategic long-range planning for traditional Native arts and culture and environmental infrastructure improvements to Tribal Colleges and Universities (TCUs) in the upper Midwest (Minnesota, North Dakota, South Dakota, and Wisconsin) served by the American Indian College Fund (College Fund).
 At least 1-2 TCUs will complete campus-wide plans to reduce their environmental footprint and 3-5 TCUs will complete either Native arts and culture or environmental infrastructure planning.
 This project will not include plan implementation or construction.
 This project began in December 2018 and is funded by the Margaret A. Cargill Philanthropies.